 Before they even had the right to vote, a group of courageous women founded Birmingham's first orphanage and social service agency.
-One hundred and twenty-six years later, their entrepreneurial spirit and commitment to serving children and families continues at Gateway.
+One hundred and twenty-nine years later, their entrepreneurial spirit and commitment to serving children and families continues at Gateway.

-Gateway was founded as the Mercy Home for homeless women and children in 1891.
+Gateway was founded as the Mercy Home for homeless mothers and children in 1891.
 Ahead of its time, the Women's Christian Temperance Union developed a nonprofit business model to meet the needs of homeless women and children on the streets of Birmingham.
 During its first eight years, the Mercy Home was rented in a building and was providing an unprecedented amount of services to the community.
 It gave refuge to homeless, abused and "troubled" children, as well as single mothers and their newborns.
 The Mercy Home also provided a daycare for children with working mothers and job training services for women in need of employment.

 In 1899, the Mercy Home built its first building at 11th Avenue and 22nd Street North, with funds from the city, county and private donations.
 This was one of the first private-public partnerships in Birmingham's history.